CastraRegina/ars-est-in-v_rb0/README.md

     - stylized cartoon eyes, Heart with a bite, fruit with a bite,
     - two puzzle parts fitting together like a couple,
     - statue, greek torso,
+    - Eye of Providence - All-Seeing Eye of God, the good God knows everything the neighborhood even more,

 - Themes and texts like...
   - luck and happiness: smile, be happy, don't worry be happy, home, sweet home,